 Research strongly supports instructor effectiveness as the key to improving outcomes for all students.
-The MUESD LCAP invests heavily in instructional coaching in content and pedagogy, staffing, and intervention supports to improve academic outcomes for all students, to include our targeted Students with Disabilities.
-School wide SEL programs and counselor positions are planned to improve attendance rates and the school climate.
+The MUESD LCAP invests heavily in instructional coaching in content and pedagogy, staffing, and intervention supports to improve academic outcomes for all students, including our targeted Students with Disabilities.
+School-wide SEL programs and counseling services will continue to be part of our action plan to improve attendance rates and the school climate.